Find Affordable College Courses

 Full Legal Professions at Collin County Community College District Report

 Austin Community College District landed the #6 spot in the 2023 rankings for the most popular undergraduate certificate legal professions programs.
-Austin Community College District is a fairly large public school located in the city of Austin.
+Austin Community College District is a very large public school located in the large city of Austin.

 About 92% of the students majoring in legal professions at the school are women while 8% are male.